viditjain99/DL-Sentiment-Analysis-on-Tweets-GRU-LSTM/README.md

 # Sentiment-Analysis-on-Tweets-GRU-LSTM
-Sentiment analysis on tweets using LSTM and GRU with attention mechanism.
+Sentiment analysis on tweets using LSTM and GRU with attention mechanism.<br/>
+GloVe embeddings can be downloaded from: https://nlp.stanford.edu/projects/glove/